-The holders will have the right to convert any portion of the principal amount of the notes at any time prior to the close of business on the maturity date of the notes, unless previously redeemed or repurchased.
-The conversion price for the notes is \$19.57 per share, which is equal to a conversion rate per share of approximately 51.0986 shares per \$1,000 principal amount of the notes, subject to adjustment as described below.
+The holders will have the right to convert any portion of the principal amount of the notes at any time prior to the close of business on the maturity date of the notes, unless the notes have been previously redeemed or repurchased.
+The conversion price for the notes is \$19.40 per share, which is equal to a conversion rate per share of approximately 51.5464 shares per \$1,000 principal amount of the notes, subject to adjustment as described below.
 The holders may convert his or her notes in part so long as the part converted is \$1,000 or an integral multiple of \$1,000.
-Except as set forth immediately below, his or her right to convert notes called for redemption or delivered for repurchase and not withdrawn will terminate at the close of business on the business day immediately prior to the applicable redemption price or repurchase price.
+Except as set forth immediately below, a holder's right to convert notes called for redemption or delivered for repurchase and not withdrawn will terminate at the close of business on the business day immediately prior to the redemption date or repurchase date, unless we subsequently fail to pay the applicable redemption price or repurchase price.

 If a redemption date occurs on an interest payment date, conversion rights with respect to the notes subject to the redemption will expire at the close of business on the applicable redemption date.
 If the notes are converted on an interest payment date, the interest due on the interest payment date will be paid to the holders whose notes are being redeemed or converted on that date and such holders will not be required to repay that amount.
-The effect of this clause is to ensure that in the event of a redemption or conversion on an interest payment date we will be required to pay, and the redeeming or converting holders will be entitled to receive and keep the economic value of, the interest payment due on that date.
+The effect of this is to ensure that in the event of a redemption or conversion on an interest payment date we will be required to pay, and the redeeming or converting holders will be entitled to receive and keep the economic value of, the interest payment due on that date.

 Holders converting any notes or portions thereof will be entitled to receive any accrued and unpaid interest on the principal amount being converted as of the conversion date to the extent provided for below.
-If the conversion date occurs between the close of business on the Record Date and the opening of business on the immediately following interest payment date, we will pay the holders in cash, on such interest payment date, an amount equal to the accrued and unpaid interest through the conversion date on the principal amount of notes the holders are converting; provided, however, if we pay the holders on such interest payment date an amount equal to the interest otherwise payable to the holders as if the holders had not converted any notes or portion thereof prior to such interest payment date, the holders will promptly pay to us an amount equal to the difference between (1) such interest payment received and (2) the amount of accrued and unpaid interest through the conversion date for the principal amount the holders converted.
-We will not issue any fractional shares of common stock upon conversion.
-If the issuance would result in the issuance of a fraction of a share of common stock, we will round such fraction of a share of common stock up to the nearest whole share.
+If the conversion date occurs between the close of business on the Record Date and the opening of business on the immediately following interest payment date, we will pay the holders in cash, on such interest payment date, an amount equal to the accrued and unpaid interest through the conversion date on the principal amount of notes the holders have elected to convert; provided, however, if we pay the holders on such interest payment date an amount equal to the interest otherwise payable to the holders as if the holders had not converted any notes or portion thereof prior to such interest payment date, the holders will promptly pay to us an amount equal to the difference between (1) such interest payment received and (2) the amount of accrued and unpaid interest through the conversion date for the principal amount of notes so converted.
+We will not issue any fractional shares of common stock upon conversion of notes.
+If the issuance of common stock upon conversion of notes would result in the issuance of a fraction of a share of common stock, we will round such fraction of a share of common stock up to the nearest whole share.